-From concept to realization the 2012 project dubbed “Crash” has been a smashing success.
+From concept to realization the 2012 project dubbed “Crash” is a one-of-a-kind complex creation.

 The concept was developed by weighing numerous variables but mostly with the aesthetics of the site and the interaction potential with numerous other site features in the vicinity.
 Crash was to be located at the Midlothian Castle alongside numerous “screaming heads” and other large scale concrete installations as well as the previous Pyramid project and a variety of other elements which lead to the feel of a collection artifacts from bygone civilizations.
 The potential for adding to this canvas and creating the largest surreal new development for this growing mythical storyline provided the drive to push this concept forward to completion.

 Above is a functional rendering of the project.
 Check out the 3D model (If you have difficulty help is here.)
 Below is the actual installation ready for sound, lighting, and special effects installation.

 Crash is now a large scale, roughly 4,000 ft^2, functional, art installation standing nearly 40′ tall.
 Crash was unveiled in September 2012.
 Following is a bit more about the project development.